When it comes to sustainability, the future looks bright!

 Customers are becoming more savvy about what corporations are doing behind-the-scenes, and investors too!
 They want to see organisations who are transparent about their practices and willing to be held accountable when they misstep or make mistakes.

-This year, many corporations have been targeted for their Greenwashing claims: a German consumer group filed a lawsuit against Deutsche Bank's asset management unit over alleged misrepresentations of a fund's green credentials in marketing materials, and the Securities and Exchange Commission ordered Goldman Sachs to pay a $4 million penalty for ESG fund claims.
+This year, many corporations have been held accountable for their greenwashing: a German consumer group filed a lawsuit against Deutsche Bank's asset management unit over alleged misrepresentations of a fund's green credentials in marketing materials, and the Securities and Exchange Commission ordered Goldman Sachs to pay a $4 million penalty for ESG fund claims.

 JPMorgan Chase & Co. analyst Jean-Xavier Hecker predicts that enforcement of these claims will be the hardest in the climate change area.